LOLAPPS-Project/LOLAPPS/Contributing.md

 Steps: How to carry out the technique\
 Description: What you're doing (quick summary of the steps)\
 Category: Submit a category from our list.
 If it doesn't exist, we will make the category if it's a common category.\
-Privileges: None, User, User interaction, Administrator\
+Privileges: None, User, User interaction, Administrator, Installation\
 Limitations: Caveats to using this method\
 MitreID: The official Mitre technique identifier